swipelab/scoped/README.md

 # scoped

-Flutter dependency injection with a scoped store
+A simple scoped store allowing for quick access to global services/bloc's

 Example